robschwartz/phase_0_unit_1/week_3/1_git_started/my_solution.md

 ## Release 5: Reflection

 My biggest issue with this challange has been seeing my commits live on the github site.
 Everything in the terminal makes it seem like the commit goes through but I just don't see it live.
 Honestly, the git app was a lot easier to use and I don't understand why we can't use it professionally.
 It's like using a flint and a rock to light a fire when we have matches in our hands.
+I have figured it out, but I like the app much better.
+It's quicker and easier to use.